Straight polyomino tilings of rectangles and special rim-hook tableaux: Special rim-hook tableaux and Hadamard products

 The last equality follows by first expressing $e_s$ as a polynomial $g(p_1,\ldots,p_s)$ in the power sums $p_1,\ldots,p_s$ together with

 \begin{definition} A partition $\lambda$ is called \emph{threshold} if $\lambda'_i=\lambda_i+1$ for $1\leq i\leq {\rm rank}(\lambda)$. \end{definition}

 It follows that a partition is threshold if and only if its conjugate is ASC.
-The following theorem of Klivans and Reiner \cite[Thm.
-5.2]{MR2383434} (see also Colmenarejo, Orellana, Saliola, Schilling and Zabrocki \cite[Thm.
-5.7]{MR4780733}) gives the Schur expansion of plethystic compositions of elementary symmetric functions. \begin{theorem} We have
+The following identity of Littlewood \cite[Eq.~(11.9;4)]{Littlewood1940} gives the Schur expansion of this plethystic composition of elementary symmetric functions; see also Klivans and Reiner \cite[Thm.~5.2]{MR2383434} and Colmenarejo, Orellana, Saliola, Schilling and Zabrocki \cite[Thm.~5.7]{MR4780733}. \begin{theorem} We have

 \end{theorem} The next step is to express the Schur functions in terms of elementary symmetric functions in order to obtain the elementary expansion of $e_s\circ e_2(\gamma)$.
 The coefficients in this expansion do not seem to be known in general, but we will show that a formula can be given in the current setting.
 The main idea is that the defining equation $p_k(x;a,b)=1-ax-bx^k=\prod_{i=1}^k(1-\gamma_ix)$ implies that several of the elementary symmetric functions in the $\gamma_i$ vanish and this fact can be exploited together with the fact that the Schur functions in Theorem \ref{thm:threshold} are indexed by threshold partitions.